 For further information read our news article - Clarification of COVID-19 ‘high-risk’ Huntington’s texts/letters

 If you are identified as 'clinically extremely vulnerable' and think you have developed symptoms of COVID-19 seek clinical advice using the NHS 111 online coronavirus service or call NHS 111.
 You should do this as soon as you get symptoms.
+You may be advised to get a test to confirm if you have COVID-19.

 If you are seriously ill and in an emergency, call 999.
-Do not visit the GP, pharmacy, urgent care centre or a hospital.

 The Government advises that you should prepare a hospital bag containing the following items to help the NHS provide you with the best care if you need to go to hospital: